gas-buddy/coconfig/README.md

 * If you **do** need to modify the configuration, no big deal, just make a coconfig.js or coconfig.ts in your home directory, import or require the base configuration, make your modifications and export the result.
 Note that in both cases, you will need the runtime dependency AND the -p argument to download during postinstall.
 The issue is that yarn dlx modules can't see your modules (or I couldn't figure out how they can), so you need to make sure the module exists in both contexts.

 * In general, it's probably better to use coconfig.js instead of coconfig.ts.
-We use coconfig to bootstrap the Typescript config itself, which means using Typescript without a config is subject to overal Typescript defaults.
+We use coconfig to bootstrap the Typescript config itself, which means using Typescript without a config is subject to overall Typescript defaults.
 The most common problem in this case is synthetic default imports.
 If you want to use Typescript, look out for issues like this:

 ```
 import config from './src';